Simon Townsend's Wonder World: Wonder World!

-Six years later, in 1993, the Nine Network decided to re-launch Simon's show with a new host Pascall Fox.
+Six years later, in 1993, the Nine Network decided to re-launch Townsend's show with a new host, Pascall Fox.
 The title was shortened to Wonder World!, and again ran every weekday afternoon on Nine for the next three years.
 It also used the same theme music as the original Simon Townsend's Wonder World!
 This version was sung by James Morley.
-At the time, Morley was the Bass Player for "The Angels".
+At the time, Morley was the bass player for the rock band The Angels.
 Simon Townsend is still the rights holder to the theme music and the program format.

 Theme music

 Simon Townsend was originally keen to use the 1976 Bill Danoff song Afternoon Delight as the theme song for his afternoon TV show.
 In fact, this song was used as the opener when the show first went to air.
 However, when the meaning of the lyrics was pointed out to him, Townsend decided to commission a new and original theme song clearly linked to the eponymous host of the show.

 As a consequence, Townsend hired Australian songwriter/producer Chris Pelcer to write a theme song for Simon Townsend's Wonder World!.
 John St Peeters sang this original theme.
 It was arranged and produced by Mike Harvey at EMI Studios Sydney in 1979, and released as a single by RCA that same year.
 It was simply titled "Wonder World!" on the record sleeve.
 In 1983, Simon decided to re-record this theme song.
 John St Peeters was by then working in the US, and unavailable; so Simon cast around for a new voice and eventually settled on up-and-coming female singer, Naomi Louise Warne, who went on to achieve international fame as a blues singer, composer and instrumentalist.
-Warne's voice and style just edged out Edith Bliss, a reporter on Simon Townsend's Wonder World! who had released her own songs, possessed a good voice, and was keen to get the gig.
-Naomi Warne's version of the theme was recorded in 1983 and again released on a record, and was used on the TV show every weekday afternoon for one season, then a new, upbeat re-recording by John St Peeters was used until Simon's show ended in 1987.
+Warne's voice and style just edged out Edith Bliss, a reporter on Simon Townsend's Wonder World!, who had released her own songs, possessed a good voice, and was keen to get the gig.
+Warne's version of the theme was recorded in 1983 and again released on a record, and was used on the TV show every weekday afternoon for one season, then a new, upbeat re-recording by John St Peeters was used until Townsend's show ended in 1987.